 The French lifestyle

-Making time to drink a morning coffee and chat with a friend in a pavement café.
-Having a long lunch and a bottle of wine in a cozy bistro.
+Make time to drink a morning coffee and chat with a friend in a pavement café.
+Have a long lunch and a bottle of wine in a cosy bistro.
 Sunny beaches in summer and ski slopes in winter.
 Healthy work-life balance (including a federally mandated 35 hour work week) and prioritizing the good things in life.
 These are all part of living in France.